> Version: 2026.1.104 | Last Updated: 2026-03-12

 Interpretos Local is an AI copilot for enterprise applications.
 It connects to Oracle E-Business Suite, PeopleSoft, and IBM Maximo and lets users query their systems using natural language.

 This guide covers everything an administrator needs to install, configure, operate, and extend their Interpretos Local instance.
+It also serves as the knowledge base for the built-in Admin Assistant ("Need help?" button).

 Choose one of three paths: